When I upgrade to Windows 8.1, which versions of Outlook are supported on it?

 Windows 8 also introduces a centralized notification system.

 For Outlook 2013, this means that new mail alerts are no longer shown in the “New Mail Desktop Alert” from Outlook but in a new Windows 8 style notification in the top-right corner.
 Sadly, this notification really is only a notification and doesn’t hold options to directly delete or flag the message.
 Clicking on the notification will of course still open the email the alert is for.
+To set the duration of the notification see: Increase the New Mail Desktop Alert duration for Outlook 2013 on Windows 8.

 Previous versions of Outlook on Windows 8 will continue to show the New Mail Desktop Alert.